kahlil/angular-resources/README.md

 angular-resources
 =================

-A collection of resources that help you to learn Angular.js.
+A collection of resources that help you learn Angular.js.

 http://docs.angularjs.org/tutorial